Can a Faster Flow Nipple Cause Gas?

 Head Above Stomach

-Watch for relaxed sucking and swallowing, and adjust your hold if your baby seems rushed.
-Burping your baby often isn’t the focus here, but good positioning alone can help reduce fussiness, bloating, and feeding strain.
+Watch for relaxed sucking and swallowing, then adjust your hold if your baby seems rushed.

 Burp During Feeds

-If your baby seems gassy during a feed, burping every 3 to 5 minutes can help release trapped air before it builds up and causes discomfort.
+If your baby seems gassy during a feed, burping during natural pauses can help release trapped air.
+You don’t need to force a burp every time.

-Keep your baby’s head elevated during feeding, and pause for burping often, especially if bottle nipples seem too fast.
+Keep your baby’s head elevated during feeding.
+Pause for burping more often if the bottle nipple seems too fast.

 Try these positions for relief: